A Robust Version of Convex Integral Functionals: Abstract

-{ We study the pointwise supremum of convex integral functionals $\IC_{f,\gamma}(\xi)= \sup_{Q} \left( \int_\Omega f(\omega,\xi(\omega))Q(d\omega)-\gamma(Q)\right)$ on $L^\infty(\Omega,\FC,\PB)$ where $f:\Omega\times\RB\rightarrow\overline{\RB}$ is a proper normal convex integrand, $\gamma$ is a proper convex function on the set of probability measures absolutely continuous w.r.t. $\PB$, and the supremum is taken over all such measures.
-We give a pair of upper and lower bounds for the conjugate of $\IC_{f,\gamma}$ as direct sums of a common regular part and respective singular parts; they coincide when $\dom(\gamma)=\{\PB\}$ as Rockafellar's result, while both inequalities can generally be strict.
+where $f:\Omega\times\mathbb{R}\rightarrow\overline{\mathbb{R}}$ is a proper normal convex integrand, $\gamma$ is a proper convex function on the set of probability measures absolutely continuous w.r.t. $\mathbb{P}$, and the supremum is taken over all such measures.
+We give a pair of upper and lower bounds for the conjugate of $\mathcal{I}_{f,\gamma}$ as direct sums of a common regular part and respective singular parts; they coincide when $\mathrm{dom}(\gamma)=\{\mathbb{P}\}$ as Rockafellar's classical result, while both inequalities can generally be strict.
 We then investigate when the conjugate eliminates the singular measures, which a fortiori yields the equality in bounds, and its relation to other finer regularity properties of the original functional and of the conjugate. }